 Communication skills: the student will be able to interact with computer specialists on the basic organization of a modern information system, and to describe the procedures for solving problems of data processing.

-Ability to learn independently: the student will be able to learn advanced methods and new programming languages, applying in a flexible way the basic concepts provided in the course.
+Ability to learn independently: the student will be able to learn advanced methods and new programming languages, appliying in a flexible way the basic concepts provided in the course.

 No preliminary requirements.

-The concept of coding information.
-Coding of numeric information: integers (without sign, sign and value, two's complement) and real numbers (fixed and floating point).
-Notes on coding other non-numeric information (e.g. sounds and images).
+The concept of information encoding.
+Encoding of numerical information: integer (unsigned, sign and value, two's complement) and real numbers (fixed-point and floating point).
+Notes on encoding of further non-numerical information (eg, sounds and images).

 Background.
 Functions and organization of operating systems.
-Management of processes, main memory, peripherals, secondary memory.
+Process management, main memory, peripherals, secondary memory.
 The user interface.

-Databases, database management systems.
-Data models: the relational model.
-Tables, attributes, schemes and instances of a relational database.
-Key to a table.
+Databases management systems.
+Data models.
+The relational data model.
+Tables, attributes, schemas and instances of a relational database.
+Key of a table.
 Integrity constraints.
 Query languages: SQL.

-Formal definition of algorithm.
+The concept of the algorithm.
 Languages for coding algorithms.
-Programming languages: low / high level languages, translated / interpreted languages.
-Examples of algorithms: sorting algorithms (selection sort, insertion sort) and search (sequential search and binary search on ordered sequences).
+Programming languages: languages of low / high-level languages translated / interpreted.
+Programming paradigms (notes): procedural, object-oriented, functional, declarative.
+Examples of algorithms: sorting algorithms (selection sort, insertion sort) and search (sequential search and binary search of ordered sequences).

-The main instructions of the Python language: assignment instruction, conditional, iterative, input / output instructions (print and input / raw_input).
+The main instructions of the Python language: assignment statement, conditional, iterative, user input / output (print and input / raw_input).
 Functions and procedures.

 Data structures of the Python language

 Definition of data type.
 Simple and structured data types.
-Predefined and user-defined types.
-The predefined simple types (int, long, double, boolean, string).
-Structured types: tuple, list, dictionary.
-Class definitions.
+Built-in types and user-defined.
+Pre-defined simple types (int, long, double, boolean, string).
+Structured types: tuples, lists, dictionary.
+Definition of classes (class).

 Control structures of the Python language

-Subroutines in the Python language: functions and procedures
+The subroutines in Python language: functions and procedures

-Subdivision of a program into subprograms.
+Structuring a program in subroutines.
 Parameters and arguments of subroutines.
-Definition and call of subroutines.
-Subroutines in the Python language: functions and procedures.
-Subroutines declaration.
-Passing parameters.
-Some predefined Python functions (str, len, etc.).
-Rules for formatting strings for writing.
+Defining and calling subroutines.
+The subroutines in Python language: functions and procedures.
+Declaration of subroutines.
+Parameter passing.
+Some built-in functions of Python (str, len, etc..).
+Rules for string formatting in writing.

-* 12 hours of lectures on general issues concerning computer science (boolean algebra, binary information representations, architectures of computers, operating systems, and databases).
+25 hours of lectures on general issues concerning computer science (architectures of computers, operating systems and computer networks).